jdongca2003/pyspark_tree_decision_path/README.md

     2. Upload the wheel package into databrick cluster

-    3. Run the notebook in examples in databricks
+    3. Run the example notebook in databricks

       ```
       from pyspark_tree_decision_paths import tree, decision_path